Calabanga: Geography

 Calabanga has a land area of 16380 ha, which constitutes 3.1% of the Camarines Sur's land area.
-It is bounded on the west by the Bicol River and beyond the municipality of Cabusao; on the south by the municipality of Bombon and Naga City; on the east by the forest lands of Mount Isarog, the Tigman River and each tributary forming the natural boundary and beyond the municipality of Tinambac; on the north by the fishing grounds of San Miguel Bay, and beyond, the municipalities of Sipocot, Basud and Mercedes.
+It is bounded on the west by the Bicol River and the municipality of Cabusao; on the south by the municipality of Bombon and Naga City; on the east by the forest lands of Mount Isarog, the Tigman River and each tributary forming the natural boundary and the municipality of Tinambac; on the north by the fishing grounds of San Miguel Bay, and the municipalities of Sipocot, Basud and Mercedes.

 Barangays

 Calabanga is politically subdivided into 48 barangays.
 Each barangay consists of puroks and some have sitios.

-Currently, there are 14 of which located within the urban area while the remaining 34 barangays belong to the rural areas.
-It has 11 coastal barangays and 3 highly urbanized barangays.
+Currently, there are 14 of which located within the urban area while the remaining 34 barangays are considered to be rural areas.
+Of these, 11 are coastal barangays and 3 are highly urbanized barangays.

 Calabanga is divided into six areas: West Coast, Harbour, East Coast, Poblacion, Highland, and Quipayo.